isomerpages/moe-greenridgesec/_news-archive/2022/National Day Celebration.md

 Greenridge Secondary School rose to the occasion and honoured Singapore’s birthday with much gravity, earnestness and fanfare as part of the school’s National Day celebrations.

 ![](/images/ndp.jpg)

+The celebrations kicked off with the long-awaited parade, a dignified march-in segment presented by our dedicated Uniformed Groups and Concert Band.